Jridi1/Lego-Set-Explorer/README.md

 # Lego-Set-Explorer

-Project still in progress ...
+Project still in progress — but you can already check its current state in LEGO.pbix.

-Stay Tuned!
+Stay tuned!